Easy and Accurate Performance Testing With JUnit/Maven

 We can do Performance Testing as easily as we do JUnit for unit testing.

-Sometimes, we keep the Performance Testing ticket toward the end of the development sprints, i.e. much nearer to the production release date.
-Then, the developers or performance testers (sometimes a specialized team) are asked to choose a standalone tool from the market and produce some fancy reports of the performance testing.
+Sometimes, we keep the Performance Testing ticket toward the end of the development sprints, i.e., much nearer to the production release date.
+Then, the developers or performance-testers (sometimes a specialized team) are asked to choose a standalone tool from the market to produce fancy and impressive reports for the sake of doing it, but without discovering various capacity boundaries of the target systems.

-That means it is done in isolation from the regular builds and the important aspects of a product or service API are missed or not done properly.
+That means it is done in isolation from the regular builds, and this reactive approach misses critical aspects of API service or DB performance, leaving little time to address potential issues.
 This fails to provide any room for improvement or fixing of the potential issues found in the product.

-The Solution is to have this aspect of testing in the CI Build Pipeline, if not regularly on every commit/merge, then a nightly build should be good enough.
+The Solution is to have this aspect of testing in the CI Build Pipeline, if not regularly on every commit/merge as it is highly resource-consuming, then a nightly build should be good enough.

 3. Mocking or Stubbing Boundry APIs